peterwalkley/SE4AdminTool/README.md

-## TODO
+## TODO (if sufficient demand)
-- Perform an update check to warn on new versions
-- No JRE installer and shelll scripts for unix home server running the command line version
+- No JRE installer and shell scripts for unix home server running the command line version
 - Create configuration properties files via GUI
-- Calculate match remaining time